The number of store visitors – the footfall in physical stores – is a crucial success driver of every retail business.

 — DESTINATION CATEGORIES IN #LEVERS FOR SUCCESSFUL RETAIL SPACES

-In the diagram above, the destination categories are represented by baskets marked k6, k7, kx.
+The diagram above represents the destination categories by baskets marked k6, k7, and kx.
 They are groups of products/services in which the trader manages to take an above-average market share and become the first choice for customers.

-As we said, our method #leverage is designed to help all sorts of retailers build and implement successful store layouts.
+As we said, our method #leverage for succesful store spaces is designed to help all sorts of retailers build and implement successful store layouts.
 Within a #leverage model, each category gets a “destination rating”.
 Based on this we then stretch the recommended space and assign special positions in the floor plan.
-Part of the model is also connecting store layouts positions with category roles, which is one of the steps of category management.
+Part of the model is also connecting store layout positions with category roles, which is one of the steps of category management.

 Would you like to grow your business and leverage destination categories in your store project?

 High quality Business Case based on input from key stakeholders will:

 2) evaluate feasibility, risks, and benefits, and lead you to an informed decision about the project